jasonbayton/11ty/_src/blog/2024/10/actually-new-for-enterprise-android-15.md

 ## Deeper dedicated device experience management

-With Better Together Enterprise, Google is introducing a new provisioning option for dedicated devices, in addition to `PERSONAL_USAGE_ALLOWED` and `PERSONAL_USAGE_DISALLOWED`, Google are introducing a third `allowPersonalUsage` AMAPI enrolment token configuration option of `DEDICATED_DEVICE`.
+With Better Together Enterprise, AKA the new customer signup flow, Google is introducing a new provisioning option for dedicated devices, in addition to `PERSONAL_USAGE_ALLOWED` and `PERSONAL_USAGE_DISALLOWED`, Google are introducing a third `allowPersonalUsage` AMAPI enrolment token configuration option of `DEDICATED_DEVICE`.

+That alone isn't an Android 15 feature, but an accompanying flag OEMs can set from 15 _within the device software_ declaring it a dedicated device should give many dedicated device-based organisations a reason to take note.

 Such distinguishing features between knowledge worker devices and the new dedicated devices flag include:

 - Setup Wizard customisation
 - Default restrictions within the Android experience

-Managing dedicated devices, which have always been treated identically to any other consumer Android device on the market, has been a frustrating experience; devices an end user would never use shouldn't need to configure accounts, access Google Play, deal with all the setup wizard interruptions around privacy callouts and more.. and now it looks like Google are finally doing something about it.
+Managing dedicated devices, which have always been treated identically to any other consumer Android device on the market, has been a frustrating experience; devices an end user would never use shouldn't need to configure accounts, access Google Play, deal with all the setup wizard interruptions around privacy callouts and more.
+I'd really hoped the [EDLA licence](/blog/2024/01/certifying-android-devices/#what-makes-the-edla-different) would have solved a lot of problems, but so many years now after its introduction the differentiation is still minimal from MADA.

-Unfortunately a few years too late for the almost 5 years I supported dedicated devices on a daily basis, but I look forward to future projects benefiting from these changes.
+Fortunately it looks like Google are taking another approach. _Unfortunately_ a few years too late for the almost 5 years I supported dedicated devices on a daily basis, but I look forward to future projects benefiting from these changes.

 ## What didn't make it

+These didn't make it today, but may pop up in a QPR or future Android version release:

 ### Dedicated document preview app